 Duo for Students, Retirees & Guests

-TU faculty and staff have used Duo multifactor authentication (MFA) since 2017.
+TU faculty and staff have used Duo multi-factor authentication (MFA) since 2017.
 This project expands Duo protection to students, student employees, faculty emeriti, retirees and guest accounts by spring 2025.
 This means everyone with a TU NetID will use Duo when accessing protected TU services.

 Project Timeline

-• spring 2024: project planning, soft communications
+• spring: project planning, soft communications

-• summer 2024: project planning, technical work and potential opt-in opportunities
+• summer: project planning, technical work

 What is Duo?

-Duo is a security method that requires a second (“multi”) form of identification to help you securely login to systems the university wants to strongly protect.
+Duo is a security method that requires a second (“multi”) form of identification to help you securely log into systems the university wants to strongly protect.
 This proves you initiated the login by providing a randomized, automatically generated number that authenticates you for a single login session.
 Even if a criminal manages to steal your password, they won’t be able to access your data, thanks to Duo.

 How does it work?